-Read on to explore six of the top reasons why your quota attainment and sales productivity may be slipping – and what you can do to turn things around.
+Read on to explore seven of the top reasons why your quota attainment and sales productivity may be slipping – and what you can do to turn things around.

 Often, sales organizations invest a lot of time and resources into developing a great onboarding program.
 And that’s certainly not a bad thing.
-A solid onboarding program can serve as a great foundation for sellers’ success, getting them familiar with the company, its products, goals, and how sellers will play a role in achieving those goals.
+A solid onboarding program can serve as a great foundation for sellers’ success, familiarizing them with the company, its products, goals, and how sellers will play a role in achieving those goals.
 What’s more, great onboarding is proven to get you closer to your revenue goals.
-According to CSO Insights, effective onboarding services that meet or exceed expectations can improve quota attainment by 16.2%.

 But the thing is, new reps are bombarded with information during onboarding — and unlikely to retain it all.
-In fact, people forget 70% of the information they learn during training within a week — and 87% within a month.
+In fact, research from Ardent Learning shows that the most significant loss of knowledge happens within the first day and within three months, most people have forgotten between 84% and 90% of the information they learned during training.

 Reason #2: Your reps can’t find the content they need — or they don’t even know it exists